cardano-foundation/CIPs/CIP-0072/README.md

 At the begining neither on-chain, nor off-chain storage has been following RFC 8785 (canonical json) but we reached a point that, due to consistency checks, we need to take hash of both on-chain and off-chain and this forced us to stipulate that both on-chain and off-chain metadata documents need to be converted according to RFC 8785 before taking a blake2b-256 hash of it.

-### On-Chain Signature Controversy
+### On-Chain Signature Scope
-On-chain part has a signature, which has a role to assign owner It has been debated whether it is enough to just
+On-chain part has a signature, which has a role to verify that a certain dApp owner made changes.
+In the initial version, a blake2b-256 signature was needed only for `rootHash` but following discussion, due to security concerns, decision has been made that the signature should attest the whole on-chain canonical json except signature field itself (because it would end up in an infinite recursion).

 ### Who Is The Owner?
 Smart contracts are ownerless, it has been debated that there could be multiple claims to the same dApps from different parties.